 For the Mac's you can change the -G option for cmake in the above example from "Unix Makefiles" to be "Xcode" generator and will build an xcode project of all the modules in the build system.
 We do have one caveat and it seems at the time of writing this document the Xcode build seems to be out of synch when generating the lipo command for universal binaries.
 It appears that a library is not finished being flushed to stream or just doesn't exist yet before the lipo command starts and so therefore thinks the library does not exist.
 Let the build finish to completion and then hit the build button again seems to build it.
 You may have to repeat a couple of times.
 If this doesn't work, then select the target directly in the Xcode drop down menu and that will build properly.
-There error only exists when doing the target ALL_BUILD.
+The error only exists when doing the target ALL_BUILD and universal binaries are enabled.
+If you do not want universal binaries then the error does not exist.